Zeeeepa/xyops/docs/dev.md

 2. In the left panel, expand: **Trusted Root Certification Authorities** → **Certificates**.
 3. Right-click **Certificates**, then choose: **All Tasks → Import...**
 4. Browse to your `tls.crt` file.
-5. Choose "Place all certificates in the following store" → make sure it’s set to **Trusted Root Certification Authorities**.
+5. Choose "Place all certificates in the following store" → make sure it's set to **Trusted Root Certification Authorities**.
 6. Finish and confirm any security prompt.

 ### macOS Cert Trust